Edgroom's Educators Excellence Awards - 2024

 Published 7d+

-Top-20 EAPCET colleges for METALLURGICAL ENGINEERING basis EAPCET 2023 cut-off ranks.
+Top-20 EAPCET colleges for ELECTRONICS AND COMMUNICATION ENGINEERING in PUTTUR basis EAPCET 2023 cut-off ranks.
 Cut-off ranks are for OC-Male category from 2022, and 2023 data.
-You can checks

 • Edgroom